 Baby boomers are the oldest generation alive.
-Life expectancy of the baby boomers was just over 32 years.
+The life expectancy of the baby boomers was just over 32 years.
 But with the advances in healthcare, they are currently living to over 67-70 years.
 It is now projected, that the millennials would live much longer over 77 years.
 With such longer lifespans, more time at hand, a new set of challenges arises to ensure a good quality of life well into our older years.

 While the ageing population is on the rise, this calls for a constructive perspective of how we can engage these potent experienced and skilful populations, rather than considering them as a healthcare burden.
 The official retirement age is still in the range of 60s and it creates a mental barrier to envision an active or working lifestyle beyond their 60.
 We have always had a chronic passivity towards our older selves and our elderly.
 This passivity has disengaged the 60+ from the workings of the society.
 In turn isolating them, breaking down their relevance and deteriorating their cognitive wellness and mental health.